Why do humans want to know the future?

 • In feng shui, if I close the toilet lid, this prevents financial losses.

 Historically, by the time the mythic stage of human development began to emerge, humankind had begun to understand that it couldn’t really perform magic – but supernatural, transcendental, mythic Beings could ie God, Goddess, Spirit, Deity, chi, stars.
-If only I could find the correct ritual, or right prayer, or workable action which would please Spirits and have it magically intervene in history on my behalf, to make the crops grow, or make the rainfall, or ensure the day’s hunt, to get me a good job or partner or make sure my finances are good.
+The mythic thinking works like this: “if only I could find the correct ritual, or right prayer, or workable action at the right time which would please Spirits/qi/stars and have it magically intervene in history on my behalf, to make the crops grow, or make the rainfall, or ensure the day’s hunt, to get me a good job or partner or make sure my finances are good.”

 • In feng shui, hanging a picture of Ganesh will prevent bad luck.